 Instructions

 - Make the sticky gochujang chicken.
 Set a large saucepan over medium-high heat.
-Drizzle in 1 tablespoon of sesame oil then add your ground chicken, crushed garlic, 1/2 teaspoon of salt, 1 tablespoon of gochujang paste and 1 tablespoon of honey.
-Cook, stirring, until sticky, crispy and cooked through, roughly 7 minutes.
-Remove the chicken from the pot and set aside for now.
+Drizzle in 1 tablespoon of sesame oil, then add your ground chicken, crushed garlic, 1/2 teaspoon of salt, 1 tablespoon of gochujang paste, and 1 tablespoon of honey.
+Cook, stirring, until sticky, crispy, and cooked through, roughly 7 minutes.
+Remove the chicken from the pot and set it aside for now.

 - Cook the aromatics.
 To the same pot, over medium-high heat, add another 1 tablespoon of sesame oil, followed by 1 tablespoon of gochujang paste, 2 teaspoons of fish sauce, 1 tablespoon of sweet chili jam, 1 tablespoon of soy sauce, the crushed garlic and ginger.
 Cook, stirring, for a couple of minutes.